cosmoproject/cosmoproject.github.io/_posts/2016-11-13-Workshop_Bergen_2016_Report.md

 ---
 layout: post
-title: Pictures from COSMO Workshop at BEK
+title: Pictures from workshop in Bergen, 2016
 ---
-We had a fantastic time last weekend in Bergen.
+We had a fantastic time last weekend at [BEK](http://bek.no) in Bergen.
 Doing our third COSMO Workshop!
 Thanks to the organizers at BEK and the awesome group of participants!

 ![Workshop](/images/news/Bergen_Workshop_2016.jpg)